Part 3 of the Speak-up series

 A survey among European companies showed that only half of the people that observed ethics or compliance violations spoke up (Source: Daniel Johnson : Ethics at Work: 2015 Survey of Employees – Continental Europe, http://www.ibe.org.uk/list-of-publications/67/47#pub2220)

-We all know these fears are real and still there are often people who dare to speak up.
+Despite all of this there still are people who dare to speak up.

 What do you think?
 Who are these people?
 What is different about them?
 Do they not have these fears?
 Are they maybe very brave heroes?
 Are they maybe in a more powerful position?